|Meeting Times:||Tuesday and Thursday, 11:00 – 12:15, Monroe 110|

-|Office Hours:||MWF 10:00 - 12:00, TR 11:00 - 12:00, or by appointment.|
+|Office Hours:||MW 11:00 – 1:00, TR 12:30 – 1:30, or by appointment.|

 This course provides a foundation in computer science for a student who does not have prior programming experience.
 It provides sufficient support to permit a student to continue in the major program.
 Topics include an introduction to the algorithm and program development process using a high-level structured programming language and the department’s computing facilities.
 Supervised hands-on experience provided.
 May not be taken for graded credit after passing any Computer Science course numbered 220 or higher.

-There will be no make up for missed tests.
-If you cannot attend a test period, please contact me ahead of time to arrange another time to take it.
+There will be no make up for missed exams.
+If you cannot attend an exam period, please contact me at least a week ahead of time to arrange another time to take it.
 Final grades will not be rounded up, and no extra credit opportunities will be given on an individual basis.

 Students are expected to conduct themselves in a manner consistent with the letter and spirit of the UMW Honor Constitution, as well as the CPSC department honor policy.
 For this class in particular: